Spring 2025: Montréal cultural guide for families

 SAT, Quartier des spectacles

 Exhibitions and immersive experiences come together in this creative laboratory dedicated to the development of digital culture.
 At the heart of the Satosphère, you and your teens and kids can enjoy a true audiovisual experience.
-Don't miss a family discovery day on October 20, 2024, when kiosks will be set up to introduce you to frame-by-frame animation, 3D modeling and audio production.
-The Satosphère will also be open for a unique immersive audiovisual experience.
-For children aged 6 to 17.
+Sign up for free creative workshops, where kids aged 5 to 17 can explore artistic and digital practices in a fun, hands-on way!

-Explore the history of Montréal in all its diversity through museum exhibitions, many of which are interactive.
-Numerous workshops and guided tours for the whole family are organised in tandem.
-Don’t miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience, which explores the knowledge and history of Indigenous peoples, as well as the temporary exhibitions: Portraits and Fashion – Quebec Photographers Beyond Borders (until September 29, 2024); To All the Unnamed Women (September 13, 2024 to January 12, 2025), Manasie Akpaliapik.
-Inuit Universe (October 4, 2024 to March 9, 2025) and Costume Balls – Dressing Up History, 1870-1927 (November 14, 2024 to August 17, 2025).
-Free admission for children 12 and under.
+Explore the history of Montréal in its diversity through exhibitions that often take interactive avenues.
+Numerous workshops and guided tours for the whole family are organized every weekend.
+Don't miss the permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience which showcases the knowledge and history of Indigenous peoples, as well as the current temporary exhibitions: Costume Balls – Dressing Up History, 1870-1927 (until August 17, 2025), and Little Burgundy – Evolving Montréal (until September 2, 2025).
+Free entry for children 12 and under.

 Redpath Museum, Downtown